Updated March 21, 2023

 - Built-in means you should set schema or details for connecting to a database every time.

 - The repository comes in handy to save the details in the metadata to reuse the same details every time without manually entering details every time.
 For example, you can save file schema, database connections, Hadoop connection, hive connection, s3 connection, and many more in the metadata.

 Components of Talend Data Integration

-Here we will be discussing the components of Talend Data Integration.
+Given below are the components of Talend Data Integration:

 - tFileList: This component lists the files in a directory or folder with a given file mask pattern.